Commercial real estate in France: overview

 Restrictions on foreign ownership or occupation

-Foreign-registered or foreign-controlled entities are free to carry out real estate investments in France, but they must subsequently file a declaration with the Tax Administration (Direction du Trésor), except in case of real estate investments in French law companies having another real estate activity than construction for sale or rental purposes (Article R.152- 5 of the Monetary and Financial Code).
+Foreign-registered or foreign-controlled entities are free to carry out real estate investments in France, but they must subsequently file a declaration with the French Ministry of Economy (Direction du Trésor), except in case of direct investments in French law companies having another real estate activity than construction for sale or rental purposes (Article R.152- 5 of the Monetary and Financial Code).
 The declaration is filed once the investment has been made, and must contain the following information:

 Foreign investor (name, address and shareholders).